CES Home / Conferences / CES - Past Conferences

 June 20 – 22, 2007 - Orlando, Florida

 This conference provided a forum for the exchange of new ideas, approaches, methods, and pertinent data on applied management of lands held in public trust for conservation and protection.
 This event was hosted by the Florida Fish and Wildlife Conservation Commission along with other resource agencies and organizations.
+Download the program for this conference.
+Most presentation PDFs from this conference are available upon request.

 Climate Conference 2007